Byron Bay Pay Parking

 If you don’t have an E-permit, each time you park you will need to enter your licence plate number into the meter, choose the duration of your stay, pay the amount displayed.
 There is no need to print a ticket.

-Motorcycles (as with any registered vehicle) will also need to purchase an E-permit or pay at the meter.
+Motorcycles (as with any registered vehicle) will also need to purchase an E-permit exemption at or pay at the meter.

 Find out more about the Pay Parking scheme at Frequently Asked Questions.